GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 Besides the ``Many`` parser and the array sequencing syntactic sugar, there is also the ``Index a i`` parser.
 This might seem like an odd one - typically, accessing array elements wouldn't be considered 'parsing', after all.
-Indeed, this being a parser is a clever trick to representing failure to index into an array, when using an index that's out of bounds.
+Indeed, this being a parser is a clever trick to represent failure to index into an array, when using an index that's out of bounds.
 Think of ``Index a i`` the same as ``a[i]`` in other languages.